• Home

 5. Intention to Create Legal Relations

-A valid offer in contract law must be made with the intention of creating legal obligations.
-Social invitations, such as inviting friends to a party, do not qualify as valid offers because they lack enforceability.
+A valid offer must be made with the intention of creating legal obligations.
+Offers made in social or domestic contexts usually do not qualify because they are not legally enforceable.

 6. Obtaining Mutual Assent